SheldonT/SheldonT/README.md

 ### Hi there 👋

+I'm Sheldon, and I'm currently a software development student with <a href="https://www.getcoding.ca/"> Get-Coding </a>.

 <!--
 **SheldonT/SheldonT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.